 Monica’s design approach is most informed by her belief in the strength of human being.
 She feels it is our responsibility to use our intellect and creativity to improve the quality of our society and heal our planet.
 Monica’s design perspective is also shaped by her passion for art in all its forms which led her to practice as an exhibition designer in both France and the U.S.

-Becky Nichols, NCIDQ, LEED AP, recently joined Pirie Associates and brings with her nearly 10 years of experience in the design industry.
-Prior to joining the firm, Becky worked on a variety of project types including retail prototype design and nationwide fit-outs, higher education and high school facilities, and commercial office spaces.
-She was recently awarded for her role as lead designer for the DSN Community Center in Ocean Township, New Jersey.
+Becky Nichols, NCIDQ, LEED AP has over 10 years of experience in the design industry.
+She has worked on a variety of project types including retail prototype design and nationwide fit-outs, higher education and high school facilities, and commercial office spaces.
+She was awarded for her role as lead designer for the DSN Community Center in Ocean Township, New Jersey.

 With the mind of a designer and the spirit of an entrepreneur, Becky most enjoys being a collaborative partner with her clients to help them achieve their mission.
 She works to first help uncover and define their identity, then to express it genuinely through their branding and environments.
 She believes in the power of the spatial canvas for storytelling and shaping experience.